becandoo/web-development-contract/contract_fanclub.md

 | Phase I (at start of project) | $500.00 | 1/1/2018 |
 | Project Completion | $1400.00 | TBD |

 Invoices will be sent electronically.
+Our payment terms are 30 days from the date of invoice.
 All proposals are quoted in US Dollars and payments will be made at the equivalent conversion rate at the date the transfer is made.

 ### But where’s all the horrible small print?